 What is Greek Yogurt?

-How to make Greek Yogurt? – Homemade Greek Yogurt
+How to make Greek Yogurt?

 Greek yogurt serves as a satisfying treat post your challenging workout.
-It will simply not tide you until the next meal, but its protein can repair the damage done by exercising.
+It will not tide you until the next meal, but its protein can repair the damage done by exercising.
 Not only is Greek yogurt low in fat, but here are the other benefits:

 Vitamin B12, essential for energy and brain function, is found in Greek yogurt.
 Greek yogurt comes with probiotics.
 These probiotics are microorganisms like bacteria and yeast.
 They usually live in the intestines, and microorganisms in the intestines help health.